When it comes to flotation devices for toddlers, the options are almost endless.

 The next time you are at your local pool, check out how many different types of flotation devices toddlers are using.

-Of course, what type of flotation device you settle on for your child depends on how comfortable they are in the water.
+Of course, what type of flotation device and swimming aid for toddlers you settle on for your child depends on how comfortable they are in the water.

 Life jackets can be used anywhere (and should always be used when boating), but they can be bulky and constricting.
 Swim vests for toddlers are a great option, providing enhanced mobility for the child who is gaining experience in the pool.

 And then you have your floaties and flotation devices for toddlers, which include water cruisers, arm floaties, and more.